MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. To add a license select **+ Assignments** from the command bar at the top of the main window.

-1. Under Select licenses, select **Office 365 E3** and **Windows 10/11 Enterprise E3** then select the **Save** button on the bottom of the screen.
-A notification on the top right corner of the screen should show that license assignments succeeded.
+1. Under Select licenses, select **Office 365 E3** and **Windows 10/11 Enterprise E3** then select the **Save** button at the bottom of the screen.
+A notification at the top right corner of the screen should show that license assignments succeeded.

-1. Select the **X** on the top right corner of the screen to close the License assignments window.
+1. Select the **X** at the top right corner of the screen to close the License assignments window.

 1. Select the **Refresh icon** in the command bar at the top of the page to confirm the license assignments.